 To evaluate the overall impact of the Earned Eligibility Program, it is necessary to account for the substantial increase in the release rate for persons who were issued Certificates of Earned Eligibility while controlling for the reduction in the release rates for persons denied Certificates or granted noncertifiable status.
 To calculate the actual number of additional releases generated by the Earned Eligibility Program, it is necessary to calculate the difference between the actual number of releases and the expected number of releases, based on a 50 percent release rate.

-The following graph shows the expected and actual releases for the last 12 months October 1991 - September 1992, according to Parole hearing month.
+The following graph shows the expected and actual releases for FY 1991-1992, according to Parole hearing month.